Cartan Actions of Higher Rank Abelian Groups and their Classification: Topological Cartan actions and geometric brackets

 \end{definition}

+{ \begin{remark} Notice that \ref{tc4} immediately gives the stable and unstable manifolds the structure of topological manifolds.
+It is then not difficult to see that the center-stable and center-unstable manifolds are also topological manifolds using \ref{tc2}. \end{remark} }

-\begin{remark} Several of the properties of Cartan actions can be deduced from these axioms, including the Anosov closing lemma (Theorem \ref{thm:anosov-closing}) and density of periodic orbits (Theorem \ref{thm:dense-periodic}).
-We will use them freely for topological Cartan actions.
-Notice also that the \hyperlink{h-r-a}{higher rank assumptions} still make sense, after replacing a) by (3).
+\begin{remark} Several of the properties of cone transitive totally Cartan actions can be deduced for cone transitive topological Cartan actions, including the Anosov closing lemma (Theorem \ref{thm:anosov-closing}) and density of periodic orbits (Lemma \ref{lem:cone-transitive}(2)).
+We will use them freely for in the topological setting.
+Notice also that the \hyperlink{h-r-a}{higher rank assumptions} still make sense, after replacing \ref{HR:a} by \ref{tc2} and \ref{tc3}.
 See Remark \ref{rem:top-cart-ok}. \end{remark}

-\begin{remark} One may introduce the notation of a topological Cartan action of $\R^k \times \Z^\ell$ in a similar way, and prove similar results about them.
+\begin{remark} One may introduce the notion of a topological Cartan action of $\R^k \times \Z^\ell$ in a similar way, and prove similar results about them.
 They are related to $\R^{k+\ell}$-actions by suspensions. \end{remark}